 15. Jared Young is the third player the Cubs have taken from Old Dominion, following in the footsteps of PJ Higgins and Conor Myers.
 Young is a second baseman known for his hit tool and plate discipline.
 He also has a little power as he cracked 7 HRs this year in just over 200 at-bats.

 16. Brandon Hughes played CF for Michigan State.
 He has a solid frame at 6’2″ and 215 pounds and is a switch hitter who stole 30 bases this year and was named 2nd Team All-Big Ten.
 He hit .330 with 5 HRs in 200 ABs.
 I think the Cubs will likely tweak his swing to get some power.

 18. Casey Ryan is a big boy at 6’4″ and 200 pounds.
 He was the closer for the University of Hawaii.
 He threw 23.1 IP and K’d 20 while putting up a 1.52 ERA and opponents only hit .188 against him.
 I like the frame and durability.

-20. Brendan King is another pitcher from an Ivy League school.
-The Cubs have had success with Kyle Hendricks and Duncan Robinson from Dartmouth.
+20. Brendan King is another smallish pitcher from a school without a very high baseball profile.
 At 6’1″, King uses a four-pitch mix with a fastball at 90-92, a curve at 73-76, a cutter at 86, and a change at 84-85.
 This season, he threw 80.2 IP with 60 Ks and a 4.35 ERA.
 As a junior, he had a 2.84 ERA with 74 Ks in 82.1 IP.
 He already announced that he is more than likely to sign.